hkust-smartcar/Internal2017/debug console/readme.md

 Use up and down to choose between rows, left right to adjust value, select to choose

 You can also change to use your own function by setting listener function (v1)

+# What is new in V3.1
+- nothing but better interface

 # What is new in V3
 - support flash, which allow the value to stay in the program when restart the smartcar.
 The data still have some chances to lose when restart, but very low.